DevSecOpsSamples/ecs-ec2-cdk/README.md

 ## Steps

-Use the [deploy-all.sh](./deploy-all.sh) file if you want to deploy all stacks without prompt.
+Use the [deploy-all.sh](./deploy-all.sh) file if you want to deploy all stacks without prompt at a time.

 ### Step 1: VPC